Author of Feed the Soul, Stoic Wisdom, Afterwar, The Untold War, Stoic Warriors & more.

-Nancy Sherman is a New York Times Notable Author and sought-after speaker.
-Her latest book is Stoic Wisdom: Ancient Lessons for Modern Resilience.
-She is also the author of Afterwar: Healing the Moral Wounds of our Soldiers; The Untold War: Inside the Hearts, Minds, and Souls of our Soldiers a New York Times Editors' pick; Stoic Warriors: The Ancient Philosophy Behind the Military Mind; Making a Necessity of Virtue: Aristotle and Kant on Virtue; The Fabric of Character: Aristotle's Theory of Virtue, and the editor of Critical Essays on the Classics: Aristotle's Ethics.
-She has written over 60 articles in the area of ethics, military ethics, the history of moral philosophy, ancient ethics, emotions, moral psychology, and psychoanalysis.
-She has delivered over 60 named or keynote lectures and plenary addresses here and abroad.
-She is a member of the American Academy of Arts & Sciences and a Guggenheim Fellow.
+is the author of a New York Times Notable Book and sought-after speaker.
+Her newest book, Jan.
+2027, is Feed the Soul: Lessons from Aristotle on Living Well.
+Her previous acclaimed book is Stoic Wisdom: Ancient Lessons for Modern Resilience.
+She is also the author of Afterwar: Healing the Moral Wounds of our SoldiersThe Untold War: Inside the Hearts, Minds, and Souls of our Soldiers, a New York Times Editors' pick; Stoic Warriors: The Ancient Philosophy Behind the Military MindMaking a Necessity of Virtue: Aristotle and Kant on VirtueThe Fabric of Character: Aristotle's Theory of Virtue, and the editor of Critical Essays on the Classics: Aristotle's Ethics.
+She has written over 60 articles in the area of ethics, ancient ethics, military ethics, the history of moral philosophy, the emotions, moral psychology, and psychoanalysis.
+She has delivered over 65 named or keynote lectures and plenary addresses here and abroad.
+She is a member of the American Academy of Arts and Sciences and a Guggenheim Fellow.
 She holds many other prestigious awards.

 Georgetown Faculty at Spring Convocation